bigdata-ustc/Neural_Cognitive_Diagnosis-NeuralCD/README.md

 ## Data Set

 The data/log_data.json is extracted from public data set [ASSIST2009-2010](https://sites.google.com/site/assistmentsdata/home/assistment2009-2010-data/skill-builder-data-2009-2010) (skill-builder, corrected version) where `answer_type != 'open_response' and skill_id != ''`.
-And the logs are organized in the structure:
+When a user answers a problem for multiple times, only the first time is kept.
+The logs are organized in the structure:

 - log_data.json = [user1, user2, ...]
 - user = {"user_id": user_id, "log_num": log_num, "logs": [log1, log2, ...]]}